 You can also improve your spending habits by shopping smarter.
 Here are a few suggestions to get you started:

 - Bargain shop.
-You can also reduce your spending drastically by avoiding full-priced items in the store.
-I can’t remember the last time I paid retail for a piece of clothing; the clearance rack is my best friend.
-This may seem difficult initially, but the best way to avoid temptation is to embed in your brain the following: “If it’s not on sale or clearance, I’m not buying it.”
-Sounds corny, but it works!
+Never pay full price.
+The best way to avoid temptation is to remember the following: “If it’s not on sale or clearance, I’m not buying it.”
+Sounds corny, but it works.

-2. Create a spending plan
+3. Create a spending plan

-Track what you spend for at least two weeks to gauge your actual spending patterns.
-A free online service like our partner Powerwallet can track expenses for you.
+Track what you spend for at least two weeks to gauge your spending patterns.
+A free online service like our partner YNAB (You Need a Budget) can track expenses for you.
 Determine whether your expenses exceed your income, and make cuts if necessary.

 4. Open a savings account

 - Allocate a percentage of your monthly income to your stash, either manually or electronically.
-The latter may work best to guarantee that you won’t be tempted to skip a month.
+The latter may work best to guarantee you won’t be tempted to skip a month.

 - Make a plan for irregular income before you receive it.
 Still expecting a hefty tax refund?
-Or even better, has management decided to hand out raises at your job?
+Has management given you a raise at your job?
 Saving this cash is a great way to boost your emergency fund.

-4. Be vigilant of your account activity at all times
+5. Keep an eye on your account activity at all times

 6. Check your credit

 Haven’t checked your credit in a while?
 Head on over to AnnualCreditReport.com.

-6. Gather pertinent documents
+7. Gather pertinent documents

 Would you be prepared for someone else to handle your affairs if an unforeseen circumstance suddenly arose?
 If not, now’s the time to gather important documents that pertain to both your finances and health care.
 These include: